arshahin/vfsa_prior/README.md

 # vfsa_prior

-This package demonstrate how one can incorporate the priori information into VFSA optimization algorithm.
+This package demonstrates how one can incorporate the priori information into VFSA optimization algorithm.

 Simply run this code "vfsa_prior_v02.m" and it will find all the dependencies.